dlaptev/TI-pooling/README.md

   * CNN with TI-pooling achieves similar or better results with smaller models.
   * Training is often done faster than for networks with augmentation.
   * It imposes internal regularization, making it harder to overfit.
-  * It has some theoretical guarantees on transformation-invariance.
+  * It has theoretical guarantees on transformation-invariance.

 ### How does TI-pooling work?
 ![TI-pooling pipeline](https://img-fotki.yandex.ru/get/133056/10605357.9/0_907fc_3c7328bc_XL.png "TI-pooling pipeline")